WilliamAfton-codes/Python-Notepad/README.md

 # Notes
 When giving the file extension, don't type the '.' , it will be added _automagically!_

+If the specified file already exists in the directory, Python-Notepad will start writing from the end of the file and let you know

 Thanks for downloading, please star my GitHub!